 It should come as no surprise that recent events have had a huge impact on advertiser performance across the digital marketing spectrum.
 Here we’ve assembled some of the most important shifts we’ve identified across a sample of Tinuiti’s advertiser base, which spends more than $1.5 billion annually on advertising across Google, Facebook and Amazon platforms.

-Facebook Pricing Falls Across Properties as Conversion Rates Decline
+Facebook Pricing Falls Across Properties

 As a new state of reality sets in across the country, more social media users than ever are remaining at home for vast majorities of the day, with many possessing significantly more free time due to work interruptions.
 Facebook itself has confirmed that usage is soaring across its properties.